-It is almost 10 years since Luciano Pavarotti’s passing on September 6, 2007, though his legacy will live on forever.
+It is 10 years since Luciano Pavarotti’s passing on September 6, 2007, though his legacy will live on forever.

 “I would like to be remembered as man who brought opera to the masses,” the legendary tenor said in an interview.
 The most beloved and celebrated tenor since Caruso will be remembered for that, but also for his robust and passionate life.